Theme for this year's Eco-Arts Week: Thinking in Cycles

 As a mixed-race interdisciplinary artist of Indigenous and European heritage, Sariah Park's work challenges the status quo of making and asks important questions regarding consumerism, post colonialism and societal waste.
 With over nineteen years of experience in fiber, print, and fashion design, she has a unique perspective as an artist, entrepreneur, and educator.
 Her work has been featured in Hyperallergic, the Wall Street Journal, Women’s Wear Daily, Vogue, Elle, and Harper’s Bazaar.
 She received a Pollock-Krasner Fellowship in 2019, as well as artist grants from Creative Capital, Foundation for the Arts, and the CERF+.
 She is an enrolled citizen of the Chiricahua Apache Nation and her current research is focused on Indigenous Studies, de-centering whiteness within fashion and the development of sustainable and Land-based practices for textile, fine art and fashion production.
 Her most recent body of work features the up-cycling and repurposing of dead stock and damaged printed textiles into new forms, and printing with waste to create large-scale works on paper.

-• Date/ Time: Sun.
-2-5pm, April 21
+• Sun.
+2-5pm, April 21, at DRAW Studio

 Workshop: